Multiple sclerosis and lupus are autoimmune conditions. They may cause similar symptoms but are separate conditions with distinct characteristics.

-In some cases of lupus, the body attacks the nervous system.
+Sometimes, lupus can cause the body to attack the nervous system.
 This can create symptoms similar to those of MS, and it may lead to a misdiagnosis.

-While there are some similarities, and symptoms can overlap, MS and lupus are very different conditions.
+While some similarities and symptoms can overlap, MS and lupus are very different conditions.